 The DayPASS-on-Board program is currently in place in over 11 BC Transit systems.
 In systems that have implemented the DayPASS-on-Board, it has proven effective in reducing transfer-related conflicts with operators to the point of being non-existent.
 Additionally, transit ridership has been observed to increase in two ways.
 First, users of the DayPASS-on-Board are more inclined to take additional transit trips in a calendar day given the added convenience of the product.
-Second, there has been a marked increase in the purchase and use of monthly pass products in systems after the introduction of the DayPASS-on-Board program that also correlates to increased transit ridership.
-The final observable impact of the DayPASS-on-Board is an increase in revenue as a result of the removal of transit users' ability to use fraudulent or expired transfers.
+Second, there has been a marked increase in the purchase and use of monthly pass products in systems after the introduction of the DayPASS-on-Board program that also correlates to increase in revenue as a result of the removal of transit users' ability to use fraudulent or expired transfers.
 Systems implementing the DayPASS-on-Board program with higher use of fraudulent transfers exhibit larger impacts to revenue and ridership.